connorboyd/BoydReyndersFitzpatrickPaper/mergeCollections.md

 ..................................................................................................................

-#Focuses more on the streams
+#Focuses more on the Streams

 Another update in Java 8 will be to collections.